sasjs/server/README.md

 pm2 start api-linux
 ```

-To get the logs (and some usefull commands):
+To get the logs (and some useful commands):

 ```bash
 pm2 [list|ls|status]